-Mr. Chandraprakash Chopra is having experience of more than 33 years in the dyes and chemicals.
+Mr. Chandraprakash Chopra is having experience of more than 35 years in the dyes and chemicals.
 He is having full control of the operations of the Company.
-He has the expertise in the field of marketing, technical, accounts, production, etc.
+He has the expertise in the field of marketing, technical, accounts and etc.